 Skin cancer is the most common cancer in the United States and Australia.
 In the U.S., skin cancer has risen by 77% (between 1992 -2006), and it is still increasing by 4% annually even though we spend more time indoors and are using more sunscreen than ever before.
 One in five Americans will develop skin cancer in the course of a lifetime, while Australia has the highest rate of skin cancer in the world.

 UV light damages skin cells by releasing free radicals, if these free radicals damage your DNA it may cause the cells to become cancerous and replicate.
 The good news is that having a large amount of antioxidants in your skin and body may neutralize these free radicals and prevent skin cancer.

 But the good news is that certain foods can protect you against sun damage.

-Each nutrient offers us protection – here are the foods you should eat more of!
+Each nutrient offers us protection – here are the foods to put on your plate

 Eating green leafy vegetables helps prevent the reappearance of skin cancer in people who had previously suffered while dairy products showed an increased risk.

 Here is more on the nutritional benefits of fruits and vegetables that will make you appear more attractive and foods that will give you a natural tan!